josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 I've strayed into prediction.
 But no matter what the future holds: be careful how you measure your own productivity—and be sure you _are_ measuring it.
 You can't trust yourself if you don't.

-But most of all: be careful what you're trading for it.
+Most of all, though: be careful what you're trading for it.